Menu

 Glaciers and ice caps cover 11% of Iceland’s landmass, and you can actually hike on some of them!
 By exploring these vast, icy terrains you can see a glimpse of Iceland as it was a thousand years ago.

 In South Iceland, hike over Sólheimajökull, an outlet from the Mýrdalsjökull glacier.
-Or walk on the glacier in Skaftafell Nature Reserve, also situated in the south.
+Or walk on the glacier at Skaftafell, also situated in the south.

 At first glance, a hike across the craggy peaks and deep crevices of a glacier may seem like tough work – but never fear.
 Glacier hikes are always led by an experienced guide, and are tailored towards beginners.